Meet the business partners who provide work experience to our rangatahi.

 Tom & Luke believe we are what we eat.
 Their food philosophy is based on their absolute respect for food.
 Food in its natural state and all its forms.
 They understand that nutrition and the food we put into our bodies forms the building blocks of all our cells and fuels our energy source.
 Tom & Luke have gone from making 7 Trinity Bars a week to 1 million Snackaballs a week.
 Nestled in the Wainuiomata valley, their factory is an important part of the community there.
 Our rangatahi who do their work experience with Tom and Luke learn health & safety, team work, and excellent communication skills.

 Trade School Kitchen is a social enterprise cafe, and a key part of the Trade School Industries Trust.
 This cafe is the Trust’s first venture, where they aim to build a thriving business and be a place of manaakitanga to the Naenae community.
-With delicious baked goods and amazing coffee, this cafe is a little gem in the Hutt’s South-East.
+With delicious baked goods and amazing coffee, this cafe is a little gem in the Hutt’s North-East.
 Our rangatahi on work experience here learn the essentials of hospitality and customer service as well as barista skills.
 Rangatahi on our Licence to Work programme also have the opportunity to receive NZQA accredited barista training.

 The Wainuiomata Community Hub offers a range of services, learning opportunities, social services, and activities that enhance the life of our community.
 Run by the Hutt City Council, the Hub has a library and meetings rooms catering to many community events.
 Our rangatahi who do their work experience here assist with shelving and issuing books, and setting up and helping run public programmes.
 They gain key skills in customer service and confidence in working with a team.